 On this day he has a short flight from Lukla back to Kathmandu and says goodbye to the Everest peaks for the last time.
 The flight still offers good views of the peaks for the last time before landing in the bustling city.

 Upon arrival in Kathmandu, you will be transferred to your hotel.
 Hotel accommodation.
 Breakfast included In the morning, board a short flight from Lukla to Kathmandu, where your journey begins and ends.

 After landing in the Himalayas, you will be transferred to your hotel to rest and reflect.
 In the evening, you will meet for a farewell dinner at one of the best Nepalese restaurants in the city, where you can listen to your comments about the trip.

-Lukla Flights flies from Kathmandu to Ramechhap, as Kathmandu airport is constantly updated.
+Lukla Flights fly from Kathmandu to Ramechhap, as Kathmandu airport is constantly updated.
 The return trip from Ramechhap to Kathmandu takes around 4 to 6 hours, depending on traffic.
 The rest of your day is free in Kathmandu.
-Thamel, the main tourist destination of Kathmandu.
+Thamel is the main tourist destination of Kathmandu.

 Day 15 – Reserve day in Kathmandu

 This day is reserved for any delay in Lukla’s flight.
 On this day you can spend the day at leisure in the city, go shopping or visit the many restaurants and attractions of the city.
 Overnight stays at the hotel Breakfast is included in this package.